List of King of the Hill characters: Luanne Platter

-Luanne Leanne Platter Kleinschmidt (voiced by Brittany Murphy) (née Platter) is the Hills' 19-year-old niece, daughter of Peggy's scheming fraternal twin brother Hoyt and his alcoholic former wife Leanne.
+Luanne Leanne Platter Kleinschmidt (née Platter) (voiced by Brittany Murphy from 1997 to 2009) is the Hills' 19-year-old niece, daughter of Peggy's scheming fraternal twin brother Hoyt and his alcoholic former wife Leanne.
 Luanne moves in with the Hills after her mother Leanne stabs Hoyt with a fork during a drunken fight that tips over their trailer.
 Hank initially makes frequent attempts to encourage Luanne to move out on her own, but later more or less accepts her as a member of the family.
 She was a student at the beauty academy and later at Arlen Community College.
 She was often portrayed as an airhead.
 When Peggy was scammed by an internet test that "proved" she was a genius, she only believed it to be a scam upon learning that Luanne was also proclaimed a genius.
 Despite this, Luanne was shown to be an expert mechanic in the first two seasons and is good at logic puzzles.
 She also has something of a vindictive streak, especially when she feels slighted; she was once shown to have tried flushing Hank's keys down the toilet after being passed over for a propane sales position he was hired for instead (though she actually flushed Peggy's by mistake), and later tried putting Peggy's shoes and glasses down the garbage disposal and intentionally dyed Peggy's hair green after being fired as her stylist for a local beauty pageant.
-Luanne was promiscuous, but she settles down after being visited by the spirit of her first boyfriend, the slacker Buckley, whom she calls "Buckley's angel"; and then attending a church-sponsored "born-again virgin" program and starts a Bible study class.
-Luanne created a puppet show entitled "The Manger Babies" for a Public-access television cable TV station, featuring the barnyard animals who witnessed Christ's birth (though they included a penguin and an octopus).
+Luanne was promiscuous, but she settles down after being visited by the spirit of her first boyfriend, the slacker Buckley, whom she calls "Buckley's angel", and then attending a church-sponsored "born-again virgin" program, where she starts a Bible study class.
+Luanne created a puppet show entitled "The Manger Babies" for a public-access television cable TV station, featuring the barnyard animals who witnessed Jesus's birth (though they included a penguin and an octopus).
 In the 10th-season finale, Luanne revealed that she was pregnant with the child of Lucky, whom she married in the 11th-season finale.
-In the 13th and final season, she has a baby girl named Gracie Margaret Kleinschmidt.
+In the 13th season, she has a baby girl named Gracie Margaret Kleinschmidt.
 She wears a green sleeveless crop top and red capris (or, in some early episodes, a red-orange T-shirt and blue jeans).
-She will return in the revival.
+Outside of a photograph she does not appear in season 14, as a result of Murphy's death in 2009, nor was she mentioned, leaving her fate unknown.